 Purposes of the Act and Sentencing

-A major change that came into effect on March 1st, 2014 is that the word ‘punishment’ no longer appears in the Act.
-The word ‘punishment’ has been replaced with ‘sanction’ to reflect the greater emphasis on rehabilitation that the amendments have also ushered in to the Act.
+The Youth Justice Act does not use the word ‘punishment’.
+It uses the term ‘sanction’ to reflect the greater emphasis on rehabilitation that the amendments have also ushered in to the Act.
 Where previously a sentencing Magistrate had discretion to consider rehabilitation as one of several principles of sentencing, the Magistrate is now required to give rehabilitation more weight than any of the other considerations of sentencing.

 The objective of the Youth Justice Act 1997 is to appropriately administer youth justice with an emphasis on diverting young people who have admitted committing an offence away from the criminal justice system by emphasising informal cautions, formal cautions, community, family, and conferencing.
 Importantly, the Youth Justice Act seeks to encourage youths to take personal responsibility for their actions.
 Other principles that oversee the Act include that youth are not to be treated more severely than an adult would be and that victims and guardians are given an opportunity to participate in the process of dealing with the youth.

 A prescribed offence is an offence that is not within the jurisdiction of the Youth Justice Division of the Magistrates Court.
 A youth charged with a prescribed offence will appear before the Supreme Court of Tasmania.
 Prescribed offences include crimes that are of such magnitude that the youth will be tried before an adult court.
 Prescribed offences are not dealt with by the Youth Justice Division at all.
 Once an offence is referred to the Supreme Court the sentencing options are governed by the Sentencing Act 1997 (Tas) not the Youth Justice Act.
 The Sentencing Act is not subject to the limitations on sentencing imposed under the Youth Justice Act.